walaura/salsa-scale/readme.md

 This is a frontend to show how much food is in my cats bowl and the backend the arduino that sits next to the bowl talks to

-I seriously doubt you have this use case but also if you do you can probs do better
+I seriously doubt you have this use case but also if you do you can probs do better!